 You hear a lot of health complaints like these — and confusion about them — in communities near the oil and gas fields of America.

-Pennsylvania residents alone filed 9,000 complaints about drilling pollution and well problems from 2004 to 2016.
+Pennsylvania residents alone filed 9,000 complaints about drilling pollution and well problems from 2004 to 2016, according to the investigative news site Public Herald.
 That's one complaint for every well drilled.
 Federal scientists have concluded that oil and gas production can pollute water in several ways.

 Though it's hard to prove cause and effect between a chemical and illness, Western Pennsylvania pediatrician Edward Ketyer fears a crisis in the making.